14paxton/14paxton.github.io/Windows_Notes/Powershell.md

 }
 ```

+## Get-ChildItem cmdlet

-> Using the Get-ChildItem cmdlet, you can confirm that the files were created or update inside each of the sub-folders.
+> you can confirm that the files were created or update inside each of the subfolders

 ```powershell
 Get-ChildItem -Recurse -Path C:\ARCHIVE_VOLUMES -Include backupstate.txt | Select-Object Fullname,CreationTime,LastWriteTime,Length